tavisirbu2310/Burger-Project-With-React-Hooks/README.md

 The project is also live on the following address: https://my-burger-5df31.web.app/ The live project was built using React, without Hooks.
 The present project has been changed to have only functional components with the help of Hooks.

+I did not create this project by myself, it was created during a course I was part of.
+I wrote ever single line of code in this course, but I did not come up with the implementation by myself.

 To run it:

 1.Clone